Jon Paul Steuer: Acting

 Steuer performed several more times over the next three years, including the 1991 comedy Late for Dinner, a guest shot in the episode "Unpacking" of the TV series The Wonder Years, and a role in the made-for-television movie When Love Kills: The Seduction of John Hearn (1993).
-In the fall of 1993, Steuer won the role of Quentin Kelly in the television series Grace Under Fire.
+In the fall (American Autumn, September-October) of 1993, Steuer won the role of Quentin Kelly in the television series Grace Under Fire.
 But the extensive press attention given to lead actress Brett Butler, due to her erratic behavior and substance abuse, and Butler's sexual misconduct (she lifted her skirt and flashed her breasts in front of Steuer), led him to quit the show.
 Although he auditioned for TV and movie roles after leaving Grace Under Fire, producers and press kept asking him about Butler and what it was like to work with her.
 Unwilling to continue to submit to such intense scrutiny, Steuer quit acting.
 He told an interviewer for The A.V.
 Club in 2015: "I wanted to forge on with acting after quitting the show, and I went out on a few interviews.
 But even then they'd turn into question-and-answer sessions with casting agents about Grace Under Fire.
 I was kind of blown away by how unprofessional people inside the industry were.
 It really soured me.
 I didn't want that kind of attention."

 During his time on Grace Under Fire, Steuer was cast in the 1994 comedy film Little Giants.
-He co-starred alongside 13-year-old Sam Horrigan.
-Horrigan replaced Steuer in the role of Quentin Kelly after Steuer left Grace Under Fire.
+He co-starred alongside 13-year-old Sam Horrigan, who took over the role of Quentin Kelly after Steuer left Grace Under Fire.